 Apart from avoiding unwanted dirt and soil on your floor( which is an issue one faces while using conventional potted plants), hanging your plants also helps you introduce a variety of plants into compact spaces.

-Various plants can be used to hang from your ceiling, but not all of them create a fresh and vibrant feel.
+Various balcony hanging plants can be used for balcony garden, but not all of them create a fresh and vibrant feel.

-Don’t worry, we’re here to help you select the perfect plants to hang in your dream balcony!
+Don’t worry, we’re here to help you select the perfect balcony hanging plants !
 In addition to that, we will also introduce you to various hanging methods that you can quickly implement.

 Arrowhead Plants: Syngonium podophyllum is also known as Arrowhead plants or five fingers because of their uniquely shaped leaves.
 This plant grows into a long vine over time, so there is no need to prune or trim the leaves.
 This beautiful plant is available in green, pink and burgundy, giving you a variety of choice to choose from!
 They grow very well in humid areas, and can also be grown in the shade, so hanging them in your balcony or indoors won’t be an issue.
 Arrowhead plants like humid conditions so can be grown in the shady area of the balcony, you can also grow this plant inside of your house.
 A medium-sized container is preferred to suspend this plant.
 It is also recommended to hang them at a height because the long vines tend to grow downwards.